Hexton09/ZoltRooms/README.md

 ````
 firebase.js
 ````
-And add your Firebase Config details
+And add your Firebase Project Config details Firebase-> Console -> Project Settings -> General -> Your apps -> Copy the Script and paste it
 # To execute locally
 Go to
 ````